 - Continue engagement with local stakeholders.
 Continue working with local agencies and groundwater users in the Basin to further understand the local operations of the groundwater system and improve representation of groundwater users in the model by collecting additional data.
 Specific data to be considered are irrigation practices outside the main District areas, groundwater level data, information on the well profiles and characteristics. - Perform additional hydrogeological conceptualization.
 Specific areas can benefit from additional hydrogeologic investigations.
-These include eastern part of the basin in the vicinity of the Ventucopa area, as well as the western part of the model, downgradient from the Russel Fault.
-In addition, data about effectiveness of the fault system in the area are very sparse.
-Additional targeted groundwater exploration and/or groundwater level monitoring should focus on the areas near the fault systems. - Improve streamflow record collection.
-Currently, there are no long-term streamflow gaging stations within the CBWRM.
-As part of GSP implementation, at least two streamflow gaging stations should be installed and monitored regularly, so that Basin inflows and outflows are properly monitored. - Improve representation of small watersheds.
+These include eastern part of the basin in the vicinity of the Ventucopa area, as well as the western part of the model, downgradient from the Russell Fault.
+In addition, while the CBGSA fault investigation provided valuable new information in the vicinity of the Santa Barbara Canyon and Russell Faults, additional data about effectiveness of the fault system in the area is needed.
+Additional targeted groundwater exploration and/or groundwater level monitoring should focus on the areas near the fault systems. - Improved understanding of Basin streamflows.
+As part of GSP implementation, two new streamflow gaging stations have been installed.
+However, only limited data is currently available at these locations; the surface water representation in the model can be re-assessed once additional data has been collected. - Improve representation of small watersheds.
 Surface water flow from and evapotranspiration losses in the ungaged watersheds represent a relatively large portion of the Basin water budgets.
-Additional investigations on the native vegetation ET, and runoff conditions in the ungaged watersheds can improve model representation of this feature. - Develop groundwater pumping estimates.
+Additional investigations on the native vegetation ET, and runoff conditions in the ungaged watersheds can improve model representation of this feature. - Develop improved groundwater pumping estimates.
 As groundwater pumping is the primary outflow from the groundwater system, an accurate representation of outflow significantly improve CBWRM performance.
-A pilot project is recommended to monitor and measure groundwater use and well discharge for select parcels based on cropping patterns and geographic location relative to the river and relative to other hydrologic features, such as faults.

-Incorporate future data into model calibration.
-Data will be collected using the CBGSA's groundwater monitoring network, and should be used to re-assess and improve the HCM, CBWRM parameter values and CBWRM calibration, especially in areas of the Basin where little or no data exist currently.
-In addition, model predictions should be compared to actual future climate and water availability conditions to provide insights into model performance.
+Since 2022, the CBGSA has required groundwater flow meters to monitor and measure groundwater use; however, only 2 years of data were available for the development of CBWRM v0.30.
+Additional data should be collected and used to improve the model's estimates of groundwater pumping in the future. - Incorporate future data into model calibration.
+Data will be collected using the CBGSA's groundwater monitoring network, and should be used to re-assess and improve the HCM, CBWRM parameter values and CBWRM calibration results, especially in areas of the Basin where little or no data exist currently.
+In addition, model predictions should be compared to actual "future" climate and water availability conditions to provide insights into model performance.